Fox26601/StackAttack-/README.md

 Q - Restart Game

-Game Components
+Project Structure

 1. Program.cs

-Entry point of the game.
+The entry point of the game.

 Initializes GameManager and starts the game loop.

 2. GameManager.cs

-Handles the game loop.
+Controls the game loop.

 Spawns boxes at regular intervals.

-Checks for full rows and removes them.

-Detects if the player is crushed (game over).
+Detects when the player loses the game.

-Updates and displays the score.
+Manages the score system.

 3. Player.cs

-Handles player movement and input.
+Manages player movement and actions.

-Implements jump mechanics.
+Implements jumping, gravity, and collision detection.

-Allows pushing of boxes.
+Allows pushing of boxes and prevents movement spam.

-Prevents key spamming.

-Stops movement at a box until a new input is received.

 4. Box.cs

-Represents individual falling boxes.

-Stores x and y position.

-Allows updating of position.
+Manages box properties and movement.

+Handles row-clearing mechanics.

+Checks for collisions and box stacking.

 5. GridManager.cs

 Manages the grid layout (20x20 field).

-Renders the player and boxes.
+Renders the player and boxes on the screen.

 6. HighScoreManager.cs

 Saves high scores to a file (highscores.txt).

-Displays the top 5 high scores.
+Loads and displays the top 5 high scores.

-Ensures score entries are valid and sorted.
+Ensures score entries are valid and sorted properly.

 How to Run:
-Open ConsoleApp2.sln
+Open StartGame.sln